Lifetime Coaching Award

 Lifetime Coaching Award 2013: Daphne Gaitley

 Daphne Gaitley started playing croquet at Southwick in 1992, swiftly becoming an accomplished player in both Association & Golf Croquet.
 She became a club coach in 1995 and was a valuable asset to the Summer School.
 In 1998 she gained her Grade 1 AC coaches award and subsequently gained her grade 2 AC award as well as her GC coaches qualification.
 She is both an AC & GC referee.
 Daphne became a leading coach at the Summer School and helped create The Croquet Academy.
-She became Federation Coaching Officer for the SECF and served a number of years as a respected member of the CA Coaching Committee.
+She became Federation Coaching Officer for the SECF and served a number of years as a respected member of the Coaching Committee.

 Daphne's greatest work has been achieved in the field.
 She has and still organises numerous coaching sessions for clubs throughout the SECF and further afield.
 She is the senior Golf Croquet Coach on the Academy and the huge growth of attendees on Academy Golf Croquet courses is a true measure of her success.